erikberglund/AppBlocker/README.md

 # AppBlocker
-Blocks applications by their bundle identifier from launching in the Finder
+Block applications by their bundle identifier from launching in the Finder

 ![AppBlocker](https://github.com/erikberglund/AppBlocker/blob/master/AppBlockerScreenshot.png)

 _As the blocking is done by the bundle identifier, the location or name of the application bundle doesn't matter_

 # Disclaimer
+This method doesn't "block" the execution of the application, it just gets notified when an application is about to be launched, and sends a SIGKILL to the process that's being launched.

-This is a simple method to help administrators stop their users from launching applications their organization has decided should not be allowed.
+It's a simple method to help administrators stop their users from using applications their organization has decided should not be allowed.
 If you have a management framework with a similar feature, you should use that instead.

+For more powerful blacklisting of binary execution, look at Google's Santa project: https://github.com/google/santa

 # Configure Applications